-We start out on a trail out the back of the village at Jiankou, climbing up and over a ridge and down again through a forest into an area that was used to farm cows.
-The stonewall cattle pens are still in evidence, although hidden in the undergrowth.
+We start out on a trail out the back of the village at Jiankou, climbing up and over a ridge and down again into a forested valley.

-We’ll gradually head up the valley, turning off to climb a steep trail that leads to Er Dao Bian Tower, the start of the Nine-Eyes tower loop.
+We’ll gradually head up the valley, turning off to climb a steep trail that leads to Er Dao Bian Tower, the start of the Nine-Eyes Tower loop.
 Er Dao Bian roughly translates as ‘Two Roads On Each Side,’ and at this point in the hike we’ll be at approximately 900m above sea level.
-On the way up, keep an eye out for a massive free-standing chunk of rock, and an ancient stone oven that was built at the same time as the Great Wall and was still being used in the 80’s.

-Nine-Eyes Tower is even higher – almost 1,200m above sea level.
+Nine-Eyes Tower is nearly 1,200m above sea level.
 In its original condition it had three levels, and the lower level had nine windows on each side.
-It would have been an impressive sight, and still is to some extent.
-It has been slightly restored – the floor of the third level is now the roof, and the interior is very spacious compared to other towers in the area.
+It would have been an impressive sight, and still is to some extent—it’s an unusually large tower, and repairs made in 2014 show the layout of its lower level.

-Around the back of the tower there are large stone tablets to look at.
-A spur of the wall continues to head north; we’ll head west on another stretch, following the wall to a spot with a view of a ancient walled army barracks before retracing our steps to find the hill trail that will take us back to Er Dao Bian Tower.
+Around the back of the tower there are large stone tablets with carved calligraphy to look at.
+A spur of the wall – said to date back to the Northern Qi period (550-557 AD) – continues to head north; we’ll head west on another stretch, following repaired wall to a spot with a view of the walled army barracks and temple that was paired with the tower.

-After everyone is back at Er Dao Bian Tower, we’ll follow the wall south towards the Chinese Knot section, passing around and over ten towers on a stretch of wall known locally as the ‘Big West Wall’.
+We’ll follow a hill trail back down to Er Dao Bian Tower and then hike the wall south towards the Chinese Knot section, passing around and over ten towers on a stretch of wall known locally as the ‘Big West Wall’.

 The first four towers are not in the best condition, and the trail we take sometimes skirts around sections that are too steep or too broken to walk on.

-After a while we’ll be back on to more solid footing, and we’ll get excellent views of the Big West Wall: solid and uncommonly tall foundations made of huge carved rocks topped with Ming Dynasty (1368–1644) brickwork and towers.
+After a while we’ll be back on to more solid footing, and we’ll get excellent views of the Big West Wall: solid and uncommonly tall foundations made of huge carved rocks topped with Ming Dynasty (1368–1644 AD) brickwork and towers.

 On a clear day we’ll be able to see how much Great Wall is in this area – rather a lot! – and we can sometimes see all the way over to Mutianyu, a famous tourist section of Great Wall.